Muts256/Email_Analysis_AI/ws1_Methodology.md

 - Scanning with tools such as VirusTotal, where safe to do so

 **Why this matters:**

 Malicious attachments can deliver malware, ransomware, or credential harvesters.
 Even a convincing attachment from a known sender warrants scrutiny if the context is unusual.

 ---

 #### Step 7 — AI Contribution

 This step is unique to this project.
-After completing the analysis, This section documents honestly how AI was used and whether it added value.
+After completing the analysis, this section documents how AI was used and whether it added value.

 **What to record:**
 - Which steps was AI applied to